Graduate Academic and Degree Requirements

 2. After reviewing the dissertation, the dissertation committee chair will sign the form titled Preliminary Agreement to Schedule the Dissertation Defense indicating preliminary acceptance of the dissertation.
 Preliminary approval indicates that major changes will not be required in the final copy of the dissertation.
 The Preliminary Approval of Dissertation form will not be signed if major changes are required in the dissertation, or if committee members determine that further study is necessary.

 3. After the Preliminary Agreement to Schedule Dissertation form is signed by the dissertation chair and the program coordinator or department chair, the student must submit the form to the College of Graduate Studies by the deadline specified in the academic calendar (normally eight weeks prior to graduation).
-Upon receipt of the signed form, the College of Graduate Studies will announce the dissertation defense/final examination.
+Upon receipt of the signed form, the student’s college will announce the dissertation defense/final examination on its listserv.
 The defense must be scheduled a minimum of six weeks prior to graduation.
 Unless the deadline is met, the student will not be permitted to graduate until the following semester.

 4. The dissertation must be reviewed for plagiarism by the dissertation chair and approved prior to the defense.